aws-samples/multi-branch-cdk-pipelines/README.md

 git push origin user-feature-123
 ```

-The first AWS Lambda function will deploy the CodeBuild project which then deployes the feature
+The first AWS Lambda function will deploy the CodeBuild project which then deploys the feature
 pipeline.
 This can take a few minutes.
 You can log into the AWS Console and see the CodeBuild project
 running under AWS CodeBuild.
 After the build is successfully finished, you can see the deployed feature pipeline under AWS
 CodePipelines.